Exploring New Horizons at the Inaugural Annual CEPET Conference

 Dr. Kirk N. Olsen

 Macquarie University's Centre for Elite Performance, Expertise, and Training held its inaugural Annual Conference on October 10-11, 2016.
-Seventy-five delegates from academia and industry enjoyed four keynotes and seventeen paper presentations on topics of expertise in audition, vision, transport, and health.
-The conference was kicked off by Macquarie University's very own Deputy Vice-Chancellor (Research), Professor Sakkie Pretorius, who was followed by an entertaining and thought provoking dual keynote presentation by music psychologists Professor Bill Thompson and Professor Jane Davidson.
-Feedback from delegates was positive overall, and CEPET will now use the 2016 conference as a building block for bigger and better things in 2017, so watch this space!
+Seventy-five delegates from academia and industry enjoyed four keynotes and seventeen paper presentations on topics of elite performance, expertise, and training in the domains of audition, vision, transport, and health.
+The conference was kicked off by Macquarie University's very own Deputy Vice-Chancellor (Research), Professor Sakkie Pretorius.
+CEPET will now use the 2016 conference as a building block for bigger and better things in 2017, so watch this space!

 Here is what delegates had to say about their experience at the Annual CEPET Conference: